Gas Leaf Blower Ban in US States and Cities

 Missouri

 Gas leaf blowers have not been banned across the state of Missouri.
-However, discussions at the city level, especially in larger metropolitan regions, could prompt future regulations.
+However, discussions at the city level, especially in more significant metropolitan regions, could prompt future regulations.

 Clayton: The Board of Aldermen in Clayton is discussing a possible ban on all gas-powered lawn equipment.